 All of these factors add up and make it next to impossible for millennials to save up and put a down payment on a house, even small starter houses.
 That means that many of these young adults get stuck in a cycle of renting a place to live.
 It’s just as draining on the wallet, and rent prices continue to rise and make it harder.

 It can get extraordinarily discouraging and scary.
-Millennials who are working hard and trying to find their way, making good financial decisions, come to find that millennial home choices can be very limited.
+As we mentioned, student debt can be a roadblock to conventional mortgage approval.
+Those who are working hard and trying to find their way, making good financial decisions, come to find that millennial home choices can be very limited.
 Culturally, the feeling of needing a home of your own can become all-encompassing when thinking about strategies for future financial security.

 There is good news.